Alirsni/DailyReports/README.md

 # Ali Roshani Daily tasks
-                                                        Daily Tasks Report - [08/18]
+                                                        Daily Tasks Report - [08/20]

 ## Overview

-form
+js learning

 ## Task Details

-1. **Task 1**: [Form design]
+1. **Task 1**: [coures]
-   - Start time: [18:00]
+   - Start time: [19:19]
-   - End time: [19:53]
+   - End time: [21:50]
-   - Duration:  about 1 H and 50 min
+   - Duration:  about 2 H and 30 min
-   - Progress: [step two]
+   - Progress: [finding a good course in youtube]
-   - Additional notes: Designing step two (job , major) and jquery for next and back button
+   - Additional notes: watching the start part of vids

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: for three and for step , using buttons is hard.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: nothing!

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: using jqyery for hide and show steps.
+Based on the progress made today and the remaining tasks, the following steps should be taken: continue this course aside by form project

 ## Conclusion
-handling the next and perv button is challenging and need some R&D.
+the form design still need more learning and R&D.